mikeqfu/pyrcs/docs/source/quick-start.rst

 -  ``em_amm['Mileage']``: a `pandas.DataFrame`_ of the mileage file data;
 -  ``em_amm['Notes']``: additional information/notes (if any).

-Below is a snapshot of the mileage data of `AAM`_:
+Below is a snapshot of the mileage data of `AAM <http://www.railwaycodes.org.uk/elrs/_mileages/a/aam.shtm>`_:

 .. code-block:: python